 If your system still uses R-22, there are more environmentally-friendly refrigerant options.
 While this solution is not recommended, it can be a temporary fix.
 Instead of simply replacing the ozone-depleting refrigerant, contractors recommend upgrading to a newer, higher efficiency air conditioning unit.
 Every HVAC system purchased after the 2020 deadline, should use the environmentally-friendly R410A refrigerant.
 Some manufacturers, such as Lennox Industries, are currently using R410A with their systems and have already been doing so for many years.

 In order to circumvent the R-22 restrictions, manufacturers have developed air conditioning units called "dry charge" systems.
 These systems are designed to be used with R-22 refrigerant.
 The difference is that instead of shipping with the refrigerant inside, it is added on-site during installation.
 Additionally, many homeowners have successfully retrofitted their systems to MO99 refrigerant.
 Alternative refrigerants are also known in the industry as "drop-ins."

-However, the best option, especially for the environmentally conscious, is to upgrade to a system that uses the safer R410A refrigerant.
+However, the best option, especially for the environmentally conscious, is to upgrade to an air conditioning system that uses the safer R410A refrigerant.
 For any additional concerns, don't hesitate to call us or schedule a service appointment online.
-Our NATE-certified technicians can inspect your air conditioning unit to determine your specific needs.
+Our NATE-certified Southern California technicians can inspect your air conditioning unit to determine your specific needs.